patshaughnessy/patshaughnessy.github.io/posts/2016-04-02-two-dumb-ruby-mistakes.markdown

 Once again, Ruby erred on the side of convenience, and assumed I knew what I was doing.
 It conveniently allowed me to return 321 instead of 1, just in case I really wanted to return 321 without having to convert it to 1.
-As we’ve seen, I make dumb mistakes all the time.
-Ruby is very wrong to believe I know what I am doing.

 ## Our Programming Language Should Catch Our Dumb Mistakes